211129-Enterprise/demos/interviews/walmart.md

 # Walmart Interview Questions
-> *It has been reported by previous associates that the interview lasted exactly 60 minutes and incorporated both technical and behavioral questions. **All coding problems were exclusively on Core Java***
+> *It has been reported by previous associates that the interview lasted exactly 60 minutes and incorporated both technical and behavioral questions. **All coding problems were exclusively in Java***

 <br>